 Electrical shocks to save a life come from a Magical Defibrillator.
 Not to be confused with the heroine of Final Fantasy XIII, who supposedly can also do anything.
 Or Lightning McQueen, the protagonist of the Pixar film Cars, who can do far, far more than a talking non-anthropomorphic race car ought to be capable of.

 See also Harmless Electrocution, Energy Ball, and Green Lantern Ring.
-For a trope covering the do-anything properties of another form of energy, see I Love Nuclear Power and Chemistry Can Do Anything.
+For tropes covering the do-anything properties of another scientific topics, see I Love Nuclear Power, Quantum Mechanics Can Do Anything, and Chemistry Can Do Anything.

 open/close all folders